synzen/MonitoRSS/services/backend-api/client/docs/adr/003-state-ownership.md

 - A new piece of state has a one-decision-tree home, not a "well, there are five places…" conversation.
 - Bug class eliminated: "Context value changed → 50 components re-rendered" doesn't happen because Context isn't being used for non-cross-cutting state.
 - Deep links and shareable filtered views become trivial once filters move to URL.
-Particularly important for the planned team plan ("my teammate sent me this link").
+Particularly important for the planned workspace plan ("my teammate sent me this link").
 - React Query becomes the *single* source of truth for server state — no shadow caches in Context.

 **Harder:**